 “When I meet a child who is wetting the bed, it’s twice as likely to be a boy.
 He usually presents with no other medical problems,” Dr. Kwon says.

 - Shift times for drinking.
-Increase fluid intake earlier in the day and reduce it later in the day.
+Increase fluid intake earlier in the day and reduce it later in the day, stopping fluid intake after dinner.

 - Schedule bathroom breaks.
 Get your child on a regular urination schedule (every two to three hours) and right before bedtime.

-- Be encouraging.
+- Be encouraging and positive.
 Make your child feel good about progress by consistently rewarding successes.

 - Eliminate bladder irritants.
-At night, start by eliminating caffeine (such as chocolate milk and cocoa).
+Start by eliminating caffeine (such as chocolate milk and cocoa).
 And if this doesn’t work, cut citrus juices, artificial flavorings, dyes (especially red) and sweeteners.
 Many parents don’t realize these can all irritate a child’s bladder.

 - Avoid thirst overload.
 If schools allow, give your child a water bottle so they can drink steadily all day.
 This avoids excessive thirst after school.

-- Consider if constipation is a factor.
+- Constipation may be a factor.
 Because the rectum is right behind the bladder, difficulties with constipation can present themselves as a bladder problem, especially at night.
 This affects about one-third of children who wet the bed, though children are unlikely to identify or share information about constipation.

 - Don’t wake children up to urinate.
-Randomly waking up a child at night and asking them to urinate on demand isn’t the answer, either.
-It will only lead to more sleeplessness and frustration.
+Randomly waking up a child at night and asking them to urinate on demand isn’t the answer.
+It will only lead to more sleeplessness and frustration for the parent and child

 - An earlier bedtime.
 Often children are deep sleepers because they’re simply not getting enough sleep.